 Engineers at the University of California have shown that mushrooms can create long-lasting, environmentally friendly anodes for lithium-ion batteries.

-Lexus has commissioned the so-called Origami Car, a replica of Lexus IS built almost entirely from card.
-The vehicle has a fully fitted interior, functioning doors, rolling wheels and an electric motor mounted on a steel and aluminium frame.
-The CAD model used for this project was divided into a series of parts which were then prepared for laser cut.
+Lexus has commissioned the so-called Origami Car.
+The Origami Car is a replica of the Lexus IS, but is built almost entirely from card.
+The vehicle has a fully fitted interior, functioning doors, rolling wheels and an electric motor mounted on a steel and aluminum frame.
+The CAD model used for this project was divided into a series of parts, which were then prepared for laser cut.

-As interesting as this car might be, it might not stand a chance in case of a summer rain.
+As interesting as this car might be, it might not stand a chance in the event of summer rain!

-Adidas is embracing 3D printing in the company’s strategy to stay ahead of competition.
+Adidas is embracing 3D printing in the company’s strategy to stay ahead of the competition.

 Collaborating with 3D printing experts, Adidas is starting the Futurecraft Series with lightweight shoe soles.

-Neuroscientists have succeeded to simulate the circuitry of a sand-grain-sized piece of rat brain.
+Neuroscientists have succeeded in simulating the circuitry of a sand-grain-sized piece of rat brain.
 Representing 31,000 brain cells that are connected by about 37 million synapses, the simulation of this tiny area of the rat’s brain is one of the most complex models created so far.

-This result was achieved by the The Blue Brain Project, which is led by neurobiologist Henry Markram, who believes this type of simulation could present new ways to perform experiments by manipulating the neurons in the simulation and seeing the results, instead of doing a real experiment.
-The topic is however disputed by scientists, which you can read about in the article.
+This result was achieved by the Blue Brain Project, which is led by neurobiologist Henry Markram, who believes that this type of simulation could present new ways to perform experiments by manipulating the neurons in the simulation and seeing the results, instead of doing a real experiment.
+However, the topic is disputed by scientists, which you can read about in the article.

-Buffalo Automation Group, a robotics startup founded last year by 3 University at Buffalo undergraduate engineering students, is developing technology to create autonomous boats aiming to reduce fatalities and injuries happening in recreational boating accidents.
+Buffalo Automation Group, a robotics startup founded last year by three University of Buffalo undergraduate engineering students, is developing technology to create autonomous boats aiming to reduce fatalities and injuries occurring as a result of recreational boating accidents.

 “The success we’ve had illustrates there is a market for safe, highly-effective and easy-to-use marine autopilot systems that provide recreational boat owners with well-deserved peace of mind,” says Thiru Vikram, the company’s CEO.